AnderbergE/mWorld/README.md

 ```

-Creating a new subgame?
+Creating a new subgame?<br>
-Start by reading the documentation in: src/js/states/subgames/Subgame.js and src/js/states/subgames/NumberGame.js.
+Start by reading the documentation in: src/js/states/subgames/Subgame.js and src/js/states/subgames/NumberGame.js.<br>
-Be inspired by BeeFlightGame.js.
+Be inspired by BeeFlightGame.js.<br>
-You need to add your subgame/state in game.js.
+You need to add your subgame/state in game.js.<br>
 (If you want easy access to the subgame, modify ChooseScenarioState.js).